puddin1102/APS360-FinalProject-Breed-Classification/README.md

 ## Work 3

-As documented in @christina3, a study by the Computer Engineering Department of Kasetsart University explored the application of machine learning techniques to enhance dog grooming services .
+A study by the Computer Engineering
+Department of Kasetsart University explored the application of machine learning techniques to enhance dog grooming services .
 Utilizing the Stanford Dogs Dataset, the researchers trained a preliminary